kappazeta/cm-vsm/README.md

 ```

 ## Building in Visual Studio Code (Ubuntu Linux)
-For the program to run additional packages from the "Extensions" tab are requred:
+For the program to run additional packages from the "Extensions" tab are required:
 * C/C++ (Microsoft)
 * CMake Tools (Microsoft)
 * CMake (twxs)

+TODO:: Adapt to the build instructions for Micromamba / Conda environment.

 Using terminal navigate to `~/cm-vsm/vsm/build` and run:
 ```